Full-Body Articulated Human-Object Interaction: The CHAIRS Dataset

-\paragraph{Ensuring Data Quality} After data alignment and penetration removal, the Chamfer distances between annotations and observations in \ac{dataset} are $2.8$ cm for objects and $1.9$ cm for humans.
-This quality is on par with a recent motion-captured dataset~\cite{bhatnagar2022behave}, whose Chamfer distances are $2.4$ cm and $1.8$ cm, respectively.
+Following data alignment and penetration removal, the Chamfer distances between annotations and observations in \ac{dataset} are measured at $2.8$ cm for objects and $1.9$ cm for humans.
+This level of quality is comparable to a recent dataset~\cite{bhatnagar2022behave}, which reports Chamfer distances of $2.4$ cm and $1.8$ cm, respectively.

-\paragraph{Privacy Protection}
+\paragraph{Privacy protection}

-We blur the faces~\cite{blurryfaces} of all participants to hide identities and informed all participants that they can remove themselves from \ac{dataset} at any time.
+To safeguard identities, we apply face blurring~\cite{blurryfaces} to all participant faces.
+Furthermore, we informed all participants that they retain the right to have their data removed from \ac{dataset} at any time.